raymondworkshop/old.myblog/about.md

 email/g: wenlzhao@gmail.com .
 <br>

-I graduated from Wuhan University, China and The Chinese University of Hong Kong.
+I graduated from [Wuhan University](https://en.whu.edu.cn/) and [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 <br>

 I like reading.
-Lover of words, music and food.
+Lover of science and art.
 <br>

 Recently, I mainly focus on NLP/ML.
 I also like to Construct Systems.